People's Theatre, Newcastle upon Tyne: People's Theatre Arts Group

 For many years, the People's had been closely associated with the Tyneside Music Society and the Tyneside Film Society, both of which hired various venues in Newcastle for their monthly performances.
 Both societies joined the People's Theatre in the move to its new home.
 The former cinema's screen and projection facilities were retained and the conversion included a purpose-built art gallery in the theatre bar.
 So theatre, film, music and art operated together under the People's Theatre Arts Group banner.

 The People's Play Award

 The theatre also hosts the People's Play Award.
-It is a biennial playwriting competition co-hosted with New Writing North in 1992.
+It is a biennial playwriting competition originally co-hosted with New Writing North in 1992 (with a six year break between 2013 and 2019, and the 2021 competition was cancelled due to the Covid-19 pandemic), but has solely been a People's Theatre competition since 2019.
 Its object is to encourage writing for live theatre from writers living in the north of England.
-The prize for the bi-annual award was originally £500 (now £2000) and a production of the winning play by the People's Theatre.
+The prize for the bi-annual award was originally £500 (now £1000) and a production of the winning play by the People's Theatre.
 Originally, the 2nd and 3rd placed plays would receive a rehearsed reading at the People's Theatre, however, this practice has now ended.

-There have been eleven People's Plays so far and each call for entrants has attracted around 40 contenders.
+As of May 2025, there have been fourteen People's Plays winners.